huzaifa786313/Otago-Polytechnic/Special-Topic/Lab1-local.md

 - Connect GNS3 to your phyiscal machine's Linux virtual machine
 - Setup Ansible and configure ansible
 - Create and deploy a simple ansible playbook

+Future labs will expand upon the work that was achieved in this lab

 ## Disclaimer